justharryjust/AVCTeam3/README.md

 - [ ] Julian: Confirm maze code or help write it if done with line following code.

 ##Week 4 Review
 Week 4 we are behind slightly, we have the ball holder but still waiting on the infared sensor holders to be printed or imporvised.
-Retesting and tweaking the code for the new wheel is well underway and its almost able to make it though the frist two quadrants again.
-The code for quadrant three is still in the planning phase.
-Extra hours will need to be out in from each team member for the robot to bbe upto scratch for the day.
+Changing our thirdwheel had an unexpected setback of changing our line following code.
+Retesting and tweaking this code for the new wheel is well underway and it's able to make it though the first two quadrants again.
+The code for quadrant three is still being tested.
+The maze code has been written but not tested.
+Extra hours will need to be put in from each team member for the robot to be upto scratch for the day.

 ##Week 5 The Day.
 - [ ] Everything should be done.